Reinforcement learning-based statistical search strategy for an axion model from flavor: Reinforcement learning

 $\mathcal{C}$ evaluates errors of quark mixings:

 with

 From Table \ref{tab:data_quark}, the CKM matrix is given by the following form:

-For the mixing angles, we focused on the reproduction of the feature of weak mixing rather than exact values that take the effect of renormalization into account.
+For the mixing angles, we focused on reproducing the characteristics of weak mixing rather than the exact experimental values.
+Following the previous studies utilizing RL, the ratios of the best-fit values are used to train the agent for the quark sector simply, and the uncertainties associated with the CKM matrix are not taken into account.
 In addition, only one flavon field is introduced in the Lagrangian Eq. \eqref{eq:Lagrangian}.
 Thus, $\mathcal{C}$ does not include the evaluation of the CP phase.

 \end{enumerate}